wlf03/ATRemix-master/README.md

 # ATRemix-master
-The features of ATRemix: An Auto-Tune Remix Dataset for Singer Recognition.
+ATRemix: An Auto-Tune Remix Dataset for Singer Recognition.
+Features of X-vector and source URL of voice pool